agasior093/it-interview/README.md

 ### How is HashMap implemented internally?

+HashMap store objects as key value pair.
+Internally, there is an array of buckets, where each bucket is LinkedList of Nodes (from JDK8 LinkedList was replaced with binary tree)
+When client puts an object into HashMap:
+- bucket index is calculated using `key.hashCode() & (n - 1)`, where `n` is array size
+- if bucket is empty, value is added at the begining of it
+- if bucket is not empty, new key is evaluated against other keys in this bucket using `key.equals()` method.
+If key was different, new node is added at the end of bucket's LinkedList.
+If key was already present, it's value is replaced with new one

+Getting elements from HashMap is similar to putting one:
+- bucket index is calculated using `key.hashCode() & (n - 1)`, where `n` is array size
+- if bucket is empty, first value is returned
+- if bucket is not empty, it iterates over LinkedList comparing each value by `equals()` until the result is found

+### What is the difference between HashMap and HashTable?

 ### Why you should always override both `equals()` and `hashCode()`?

 ### What is the difference between LinkedList and ArrayList?
 In what cases would you use one instead of the other?